bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 # The final leg to London

 It now being midsummer after spending a couple of months under repairs in Trincomalee, the Jumna set off for London on July 1st 1848.[^63] It picked up the trade winds, sailed past Madagascar and around the Cape of Good Hope, arriving on August 20th on the tiny southern-Atlantic island of St Helena.[^64] Five days later, on August 25th, the Jumna sailed past Ascension Island[^65], an even smaller rock sticking out of the ocean than St Helena is.

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/28_ascension_island.jpg" caption="Ascension Island ([National Archives UK](https://www.flickr.com/photos/nationalarchives/8517429049/in/album-72157632888393506/))" %}

 Six more weeks went by, and on October 3rd the Jumna lowered its anchor at Spithead just outside Portsmouth Harbour.[^66] Finally, 10 days later, on the 13th of October 1848[^67] the HMS Jumna reached its final destination and sailed into Chatham Docks, east of London.[^68]

 Reporting on the event, the Athenaum wrote,

 “_The long-expected marbles from Nimroud, embarked on board the Jumna and which were reported to have been lost at sea, have, we are happy to say, at length arrived..._”[^69]

 Normally, goods entering England would be inspected by customs officials on arrival at the docks.
 But for Layard’s 50 cases, special provision was made.
 They were were transported “under seals” from the docks to the British Museum, accompanied by customs staff.
 On arrival at the museum the crates were unsealed in the presence of the customs staff, the museum trustees, and of course, Austen Henry Layard.[^70]

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/29_bull_arriving_at_museum.jpg" caption="Artefacts from Nimrud arriving at the British Museum (obviously not the Obelisk).
+The Illustrated London News (Feb 28th, 1852), 184." %}

 Layard’s initial relief at receiving his artefacts back from the dead very quickly turned to outrage.
 To quote Gadd,